 Computer and Related Equipment

 You MUST get a quote for computers and related equipment BEFORE you submit a requisition.
-As major providers of information technology to the campus, Office of Technology (OoT) provides assistance in selecting and deploying information technology solutions.
-Departments are required to involve in the early phases of projects involving the following:
+As major providers of information technology to the campus, IT Solutions(ITS) provides assistance in selecting and deploying information technology solutions.
+Departments are required to involve ITS in the early phases of projects involving the following:

 - Information technology service contract purchases

 - Hardware purchases

 All software and web application purchases require a risk assessment from ITS BEFORE you submit a requisition.
 Contact the Help Desk to request a risk assessment.
 If the software/web application you wish to purchase is on the low risk list you do not need to request another risk assessment from ITS.